AI To-do list: We tested the best 10 apps in 2026

 - People who want simple, recurring check-ins

-How to start: Create an account on the ChatGPT website and start creating task
+- Create an account on the ChatGPT website and start creating tasks

 10. Taskade